dcbradley/shop/README.md

 # Credits

-The design of this app was largely shaped by Billy Gates and Sara Yaeger with input also from Doug Dummer and Aimee Lefkow.
+The design of this app was largely shaped by Billy Gates and Sara Yaeger with key input also from Doug Dummer and Aimee Lefkow.
 Dan Bradley typed the code, such as it is, and Chad Seys provided a handy script for managing the browser in a kiosk.